So where are we, after a month of fervid debate about freedom of speech?

 It would be wrong to say a consensus has been reached, because everyone has their own idea of what free speech should look like, but I think we have a much better appreciation of how important free speech is.
 Most importantly, there has been a concerted pushback against those who want to restrict it.
 The strident alarmists who cry “hate speech” at the distant sound of a contrary opinion haven’t been silenced, but they no longer dominate the debate and I suspect their smug self-assurance has taken a bit of a knock.

 There has also been an outpouring of support for Brash, who is unquestionably the most vilified man in New Zealand.
-Some of this has come from leftists to whom Brash’s brand of neo-liberalism is anathema, but who nonetheless uphold his right to be heard.
+Some of this support has come from leftists to whom Brash’s brand of neo-liberalism is anathema, but who nonetheless uphold his right to be heard.
 In fact one of the most striking aspects of the entire debate has been the ringing defence of free speech from old-school Marxists.
 They have a particular reason to champion free speech, because restrictions on free speech have historically been used in an attempt to crush them.

 This doesn’t signify any softening of their ideological line.
 It will be a cold day in Hell before they agree with Brash – but they understand, even if a younger generation can’t see it, that free speech benefits everyone; or to put it another way, that an attack on one person’s right to free speech is an attack on everyone’s.